DiscoverScams, Money, & Murder

 Description

 They say “money doesn’t sleep,” so why should your favorite show?
-Scams, Money and Murder now drops twice every Thursday, just in time for your morning and evening commute.
+Scams, Money and Murder now drops twice a week on Thursdays and Sundays.
 Hosts Vanessa Richardson and Carter Roy pull you past the headlines into the darkest corners of greed, where scams spiral, lies collapse, and crimes turn deadly.

 Scams, Money, and Murder is a Crime House Original powered by PAVE Studios.
 Follow now so you never miss an episode.
 For ad-free access, subscribe to Crime House+ on Apple Podcasts.